 Many researchers find themselves in the situation where they need to estimate a proportion of things – for instance of people, events, organizations, locations – that have something special about them.
 Examples of such a proportion might include: the percentage of people with an issue or needs regarding health, justice or education; or the proportion of locations suffering from environmental impacts, or where rare or pest species occur.

 Traditional statistics courses often introduce just a single approach of null hypothesis significance testing (NHST) that can be calculated “on the back of an envelope”: binomial test of proportions, or chi-squared tests.
 But inferences from NHST are often mis-interpreted, and some journals no longer even accept NHST and instead demand model-based approaches (e.g. estimates of effect sizes or differences).
 However, the mathematics and computation of model-based approaches for estimating proportions can be much more challenging than for continuous measurements.

-Pre-requisites: “Expanding your statistical universe” workshop or equivalent background
+Pre-requisites: “Expanding your Statistical Universe” workshop or equivalent background

 Places at these workshops are available by application only, using this form.
 Please note, we expect demand to be high and may not be able to offer places to all applicants.
 Applications are now closed – thank you for your interest.